nicpittman/tropical_pacific_carbon_export/readme.md

       chmod  0600 ~/.netrc
       ```

    5. TPCA should download automatically during script 2.
+They will be downloaded to datasets/chl/*nc and then moved automatically to the relevant folder /chlor_a/ seawifs or modis.
 Sourced from: https://researchdata.ands.org.au/tropical-pacific-chlorophyll-reprocessing-v10/1438905

 3. Downloads CO<sub>2</sub> flux for several products.
 (Can run scripts 3-5 simultaneous to script 1 in a separate console)